 Check Into the History Panel

-If you are interested in knowing how to unflatten layers in photoshop after saving, here is the answer.
+If you are interested in knowing how to unflatten layers in Photoshop after saving, here is the answer.
 If you have just flattened the image and haven’t closed the Photoshop software yet, check out the History Panel.
-It’s most likely; your action is saved on the History panel.
+It’s most likely; that your action is saved on the History panel.
 You need to go into Windows > History to access the History panel.
 It would open up your previous action right away.

 Once you find out the steps named “Flatten Image”, use the following step and recover it.
 But, one thing to remember is that the History panel would not work once you saved the File and closed Photoshop.
 This is why we recommend using the History panel in Photoshop if you haven’t saved and closed the following Photoshop file.